-Below, you’ll find easy Easter crafts for toddlers and preschoolers as well as some cool Easter crafts and art ideas for 5-12 year olds.
-We have Easter bunny, chick and egg crafts, and creative ways to dye and decorate eggs.
-Our projects require common materials you have around the house, and they’re easy enough that even the youngest crafters can get in on the fun!
+Below, you’ll find easy Easter crafts for kids of all ages.
+We have easy Easter projects for toddlers and preschoolers as well as some cool Easter crafts and art ideas for 5-12 year olds.
+You’ll find everything from Easter bunny, chick and egg crafts to creative ways to dye and decorate eggs.
+All of our projects require common materials you have around the house, and they’re easy enough that even the youngest crafters can get in on the fun!

 Easter is just around the corner, so we’re getting busy in my daycare with our Easter crafting.
 In this post, I’m sharing some of my favourite Easter Crafts and Activities for Kids of all ages.